Boom Shaka: Controversies

-Boom Shaka's performance was described in an article in Mail & Guardian: "Stylishly clad in the deepest of blue velvet suits over lacy bras and flimsy white blouses held in place by at least one button — Boom Shaka's Thembi and Lebo (the two women members of the group) had walked slowly to the front of the large Civic Theatre Stage and then stopped, each raising a clenched fist in the air.
+Boom Shaka aroused controversy in 1997 by performing a kwaito version of the South African national anthem "Nkosi Sikelel' iAfrika" at the South African Music Awards.
+The revealing outfits and suggestive dancing displayed by Mathosa and Seete while singing the anthem garnered widley divided reactions in the South African media.
+For example, journalist Vukile Pokwane described the performance as free from male-dominated stereotypes, though "the group executed the anthem with supple energy coupled with flexible choreography, leaving those with stiffer waists aghast."
+The Mail & Guardian said of the performance: "Stylishly clad in the deepest of blue velvet suits over lacy bras and flimsy white blouses held in place by at least one button — Boom Shaka's Thembi and Lebo had walked slowly to the front of the large Civic Theatre Stage and then stopped, each raising a clenched fist in the air.
 A pounding beat kicked in, sending a wave of motion down the girl's bodies."